iamcal/godot-ios-layout-tester/README.md

 The buttons at the bottom of the screen allow you to switch between different device dimensions and screen orientations.

 Apple "safe areas" are shown with transparent pink shading.
-Dynamic island, notch adn screen corners are shown for each screen layout.
+Dynamic island, notch and screen corners are shown for each screen layout.

 Demo project: https://github.com/iamcal/godot-ios-layout-tester-example